jmford2/Covid19-NP-Swab/README.md

 - In general acrylic is used as the adhesive for flock, but be aware that acrylic is a **known PCR inhibitor** (see below).
 Decision point is rinse a lot to remove loose acrylic vs. just use something safer.
 Apparently Elmer's has something of the same problem.

 - The only colors we should consider for the nylon are black and white, with preference for white.
-Black has some inorganic compound that was thought to be benign; white has titanium inside the fiber but not on the surface.
-White is the purest nylon.
-Colored nylons have various ionic or covalent groups on the outside, which are probably not things we want to deal with.
+Black has some inorganic compound that is assumed to be PCR-safe; white has titanium inside the fiber but not on the surface so is more likely PCR safe.
+(White is the purest nylon.)
+Colored nylons have various ionic or covalent groups on the outside, which are unnecessary complications.

 - Rayon is also safe to use